-- 2. Building Renewal Fund Management - A. Roles and Responsibilities: The Building Renewal Fund will be administered by the Office of the Vice President for Business and Finance. - B. Fund Establishment: The Fund was established with an initial \$2 million deposit as part of the University's FY2023-24 operating budget approved by the Board of Regents on June 22, 2023 (BRUN, Minutes, 76, p.
+2. Building Renewal Fund Management

+- A. Roles and Responsibilities: The Building Renewal Fund will be administered by the Office of the Vice President for Business and Finance. - B. Fund Establishment: The Fund was established with an initial \$2 million deposit as part of the University's FY2023-24 operating budget approved by the Board of Regents on June 22, 2023 (BRUN, Minutes, 76, p.
 214).
 The Board of Regents directs the President and the Vice President for Business and Finance to increase the annual allocation to the Fund by at least \$2 million per year until the Fund has a minimum annual budget of \$64 million.
 Any changes to this funding plan must be approved by the Board of Regents. - C. Capital Renewal Plans: The Vice President for Business and Finance will develop fiveyear capital renewal plans based on the Fund's forecasted value.
 These plans will be reviewed by the Business and Finance Committee and reported to the Board of Regents. - D. Available Uses: The Fund may only be used for capital renewal, renovation, replacement, or repair projects.
 All projects must be completed in accordance with the Bylaws and Policies of the Board of Regents.
-The fund is intended for 'state-aided' supported facilities and is not available to auxiliary funded renewal projects without approval of the President and the Vice President for Business and Finance. - E. Reporting: The Vice President for Business and Finance shall prepare and submit a report to the Nebraska Legislature biennially which details: (i) the projects expected to be constructed or newly financed in the next biennium from the University of Nebraska Facilities Program; and (ii) the projects that were constructed or newly financed in the prvious biennium from the University of Nebraska Facilities Program, and (ii) the projects that were constructed or newly financed in the prvious biennium from the University of Nebraska Facilities Program.
+The fund is intended for 'state-aided' supported facilities and is not available to auxiliary funded renewal projects without approval of the President and the Vice President for Business and Finance. - E. Reporting: The Vice President for Business and Finance shall prepare and submit a report to the Nebraska Legislature biennially which details: (i) the projects expected to be constructed or newly financed in the next biennium from the University of Nebraska Facilities Program; and (ii) the projects that were constructed or newly financed in the previous biennium from the University of Nebraska Facilities Program.
 Additionally, every five years, the University will provide the Nebraska Legislature with a copy of its long-term capital plan for projects to be constructed or newly financed from the University of Nebraska Facilities Program.

-RP-6.3.4 is intended to provie substantive standards to guide the establishment and management of the Building Renewal Fund; the President and the Vice President for Business and Finance shall have the authority to manage the Fund within the framework of this policy.
+RP-6.3.4 is intended to provide substantive standards to guide the establishment and management of the Building Renewal Fund; the President and the Vice President for Business and Finance shall have the authority to manage the Fund within the framework of this policy.